DanielGerrald/Readme_Generator/README.md

   ## Installation
   To install you will need to download the files from the repository and then install the required nodes like inquirer.
   ## License
-  The Linces type chosen for this app is:
+  The license type chosen for this app is:

   **MIT**